hristov-h/simple_calculator/README.md

 # Simple-Calculator - Calculation of two numbers only

 ## Introduction
-A simple calculator made with Tkinter that takes only two numbers The project was made for practice purposes
+A simple calculator made with Tkinter that takes only two numbers.
+The project was made for practice purposes

 ## Technologies